 The process results from forces of weather such as changes in temperature, frost action, and rain action.

 The following are the importance of weathering to human life.

 Weathering is the initial stage in the formation of soil.

 It breaks down the initial rock mass into smaller fragments thus preparing the rock material for the formation of the soil.
-The depth of the soil therefore depend on the extent to which rock have been weathered.
+The depth of the soil, therefore, depends on the extent to which rocks have been weathered.